Edward S. Hope, 1926

 Leroy Davis, A Clashing of the Soul: John Hope and the Dilemma of African American Leadership and Black Higher Education in the Early Twentieth Century (University of Georgia Press, 1998)

-From 1932 to 1944, Hope served as Howard University’s superintendent of building and grounds before joining the faculty as professor of civil engineering in 1947 along with fellow MIT alum Lee Julian Purnell '21.
+After graduation, Hope traveled to Grenfell Settlement in Newfoundland to perform "the very difficult task" of installing a water supply, with three assistants working under him--one from Harvard and two from Yale--according to The Crisis (Vol. 32, Iss 4, Aug.
+1926).
+From 1932 to 1944, he served as Howard University’s superintendent of building and grounds before joining the faculty as professor of civil engineering in 1947 along with fellow MIT alum Lee Julian Purnell '21.
 In 1944, Hope became the first black Navy lieutenant.
 He left the United States in the 1950s to serve as chair of the civil engineering department at the University of Lebanon in Beirut.